 Some people do not like having an appliance in their mouth.
 For many, there is a bit of a learning curve, especially when it comes to eating and speaking.
 It may take some time to become comfortable and confident, so practice and perseverance are the key.

 Over time, the shape of our mouths change; you may find that the denture may not fit as well as it did when it was new.
-A dentures may be relined from time to time so that its undersurface fits the gums snugly once again.
-Sometimes, the amount of wear and tear on a denture means that it can no longer be repaired or relined, and a new denture is a more worthwhile option.
+It may be relined from time to time so that its undersurface fits the gums snugly once again.
+Sometimes, the amount of wear and tear on a denture means that it can no longer be repaired or relined, and a new one is a more worthwhile option.